sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

             jonas.service.dbm.datasources

-    Thereby preventing the HSQL database from being used internally.
+    This prevents the HSQL database from being used internally.

 4. Find the services configuration around line 82: